catgoose/do-the-needful.nvim/README.md

-      cmd = "eza ${dir}", -- command to run cwd = "~", -- working directory to run task tags = { "eza", "home", "files" }, -- task metadata used for searching ask_tokens = { -- Used to prompt for input to be passed into task ["${dir}"] = {
+      cmd = "eza ${dir}", -- command to run cwd = "~", -- working directory to run task tags = { "eza", "home", "files" }, -- task metadata used for searching ask = { -- Used to prompt for input to be passed into task ["${dir}"] = {
-          ask = "Which directory to search", -- defaults to the name of token default = "", -- defaults to "".
-A function can be supplied to -- evaluate the default
+          title = "Which directory to search", -- defaults to the name of token type = "function", -- function or string default = "get_cwd", -- defaults to "".
+If ask.type is string, the literal -- value of default will be used.
+If ask.type is function the named -- function in the ask_functions section will be evaluated for the default }
-        }
       },
       window = { -- all window options are optional